 - i.
-Sandbox License: Sandbox Licenses can be included in the LoA, and are issued in order to allow a non-licensed innovator (generally a start-up FinTech firm) to enter the Sandbox.
-SAMA will issue the appropriate Sandbox License along with the Innovator's LoA. - ii.
+Sandbox Permission: Sandbox permission can be included in the LoA, and are issued in order to allow a non-licensed innovator (generally a start-up FinTech firm) to enter the Sandbox.
+SAMA will issue the appropriate Sandbox permission along with the Innovator's LoA. - ii.
 Informal Guidance: Innovators are required to make an assessment of the regulatory environment applicable to the activities they intend to carry out during the test.
 The onus is, therefore, on the Innovator to familiarize itself with the regulations it will have to comply with whilst testing its innovation in the Sandbox.
 SAMA may, where appropriate, engage with the Innovator to offer informal guidance that will focus on: a) how to interpret particular SAMA regulations in the context of the Innovator's specific solution; or b) how to assess the potential regulatory implications of the Innovator's proposed business model. - iii.
 Waivers or Modification to SAMA's Regulations and Requirements: In order to facilitate the Innovator's test, SAMA may consider whether a particular requirement can be waived or modified if: a) the regulation or requirement was enacted by SAMA itself, and b) the Innovator's solution will achieve through digital means the same level of protection to consumers that the regulation modified or waived intends to confer to consumers and markets.

-Example of requirements that can be relaxed/waived Examples of requirements that are unlikely to be relaxed/waived License fees Consumer data protection Capital and liquidity requirements Anti-money laundering and countering the financing Financial soundness and management experience of of terrorism individuals Handling of customer asset's by intermediaries Cash balances Individuals' fitness and propriety Board composition / governance requirements Resolution of disputes process Credit rating Requirements on consumer disclosures SAMA guidelines (non-requirements) Requirements on cyber resilience and cyber security iv.
+Example of requirements that can be Example of requirements that can be Example a construction of the cons kamples of requirements that are unlikely to be relaxed/waived License fees Capital and liquidity requirements Financial soundness and management experience of individuals Cash balances Board composition / governance requirements Credit rating Number of Employees.
+Consumer data protection Anti-money laundering and countering the financing of terrorism Handling of customer asset's by intermediaries Individuals' fitness and propriety Resolution of disputes process Requirements on consumer disclosures Dequirements on cuber security

+- SAMA guidelines (non-requirements)

+- Requirements on cyber security

+- iv.
 No Enforcement Action Clause (NAC): NACs are written commitments made by SAMA included in the Innovator's LoA that it will not take disciplinary action against the Innovator for the duration of the test for as long as the Innovator adheres to the conditions and limitations agreed for the testing.
-NACs can be used by SAMA in order to incentivize Innovators to be open and transparent in its dealings with them or where it is not possible to issue waivers or informal guidance (e.g. there is a gap in the regulations in relation to the activities proposed).
+NACs can be used by SAMA in order to incentivize Innovators to be open and transparent in its dealings with them

+or where it is not possible to issue waivers or informal guidance (e.g. there is a gap in the regulations in relation to the activities proposed).